Sangarshanan/godseye/README.md

 - http://kazuar.github.io/visualize-trip-with-flask-and-mapbox/

-**Full Disclosure** The Name for the project was inspired from the Tv show [Person of Interest](https://www.imdb.com/title/tt1839578/)
+The Name for the project was inspired from the Tv show [Person of Interest](https://www.imdb.com/title/tt1839578/)